Understanding Transpiration in Plants for Success in O Level Biology

 To recap, the meaning of transpiration in plants is “breathing out” water vapour.
 Transpiration is useful for plants because it aids cooling and helps maintain turgidity.

-Remember, being thorough with this chapter can help you score top marks in O Level Biology.
+Remember, being thorough with this chapter can help you score top marks in IGCSE/O Level Biology.
 If you found this guide useful and want to learn more, stay tuned to Out-Class for more!